A 1985 romantic drama film directed by Donna Deitch, loosely based on Jane Rule's autobiographical 1964 novel Desert of the Heart.

-- Creator Cameo: Donna Dietch appears briefly as a casino patron.
+- Creator Cameo: Donna Deitch appears briefly as a casino patron.

 - Divorce in Reno: The reason Vivian goes to Nevada.

-- Drives Like Crazy: In an Establishing Character Moment, Cay meets Vivian while they're both in convertibles headed in opposite directions.
-Cay doesn't let this bother her, though—she carries on a conversation with Vivian while driving down the road backwards.
+- Drives Like Crazy: In an Establishing Character Moment, Cay meets Vivian while they're both in cars headed in opposite directions.
+Cay doesn't let this bother her, though — she carries on a conversation with Vivian while driving her convertible down the road backwards.

 - The Ghost: We never see Vivian's husband.